petitparser/dart-petitparser/README.md

 ### Different Kinds of Parsers

 PetitParser provide a large set of ready-made parser that you can compose to consume and transform arbitrarily complex languages.
-The terminal parsers are the most simple ones.
+The terminal parsers are simplest.
 We've already seen a few of those:

 - `char('a')` parses the character *a*.
 - `string('abc')` parses the string *abc*.